-We are incredibly proud of our Fall 2018 MA award-winning graduate and would like to spotlight his successes and accomplishments during his time at Mason.
-Read more about his story below.
+We are incredibly proud of our Middle East and Islamic Studies MA award-winning graduates and would like to spotlight their successes and accomplishments during their time at Mason.

 Manal Abou Abs is a journalist from Lebanon.
 In 2003, she received her bachelor’s degree in Journalism from the Lebanese University in Beirut.
 In 2013, she moved to the United States, then three years later, she joined the MEIS master’s program.
 To the full-time employee, also the mother of two, going back to college was a new challenge.